Raunakkkkk/Tindog-project/README.md

 # Tindog-project
-Tinder like application for dogs frontend made   using Html,CSS and Bootstrap.
+Tinder like webpage for dogs made using only Html,CSS and Bootstrap.